Bereyziat-Development/fastapi-template/DEPLOY.md

 ````
 sudo ufw status
 ````
+>[!CAUTION]
-### ⚠️ Warning: Don’t Lock Yourself Out!
+> **Don’t Lock Yourself Out!**
-If you disable access through port `22` - SSH (or any post you set up to use for your SSH connection), you risk locking yourself out of the server, especially if password login is disabled.
+> If you disable access through port `22` - SSH (or any post you set up to use for your SSH connection), you risk locking yourself out of the server, especially if password login is disabled.
 Double-check that SSH is allowed (`sudo ufw allow ssh`) before enabling the firewall.
 If you lose access, recovery may require physical or alternative remote access to the server.
 Proceed with caution!

 # Add your project
 Create your target folder, for example: